takemil8088/MICB-475-Project-2/README.md

 - Filtered for HIV and hcv, found number of depressed (57) and not depressed(99) within this population

 Goal:
 - determine best ways to work on the files

--determine how we want to document
+- determine how we want to document

 Questions:
 - whould we be working with the dataset on the server or transferring it to our local computer